The taller building at the back is Dalmoak House, which was built from 1866-68 for the merchant John Aiken; see NS3877 : Dalmoak House

 for a glossary that explains these and other terms, such as "feu ferme".
 "Policies" is also worth explaining; in Scotland, at present, "policies" can mean the enclosed grounds of a large house, the park of an estate.
 However, when this charter was written, it had a different meaning, again specific to Scotland: it referred either (1) to the improvement of an estate by providing amenities, buildings, etc., or (2) to the actual buildings that were created for that purpose.]

 (2) The charter granting Dalmoak to John Sempill/Semple of Fulwood is numbered 1835 in the fourth volume of RMS, and is dated 21 Feb.
-The running heading gives the year as 1568-69; if the charters in that section are correctly ordered, then this one falls within 1569 rather than 1568.
-This charter was made at Stirling ("Striviling"):
+The running heading gives the year as 1568-69 (before calender reform took place in Scotland in 1600, the year was considered as beginning, not on January 1, but in late March; the charter was written in February of what was then considered part of the year 1568; however, in modern terms, it was written in 1569).
+The charter was made at Stirling ("Striviling"):

 "#1835.
 Apud Striviling, 21 Feb